dasilvajm/vllm-tools/README.md

 ## Prerequisites

-o	Access to an NVads V710 v5 instance, preferably NV24ads (full GPU instance) for a fast interactive experience. o	Sufficient disk storage in your instance to accommodate the docker images and LLMs under test.
+- Access to an NVads V710 v5 instance, preferably NV24ads (full GPU instance) for a fast interactive experience.

-•	Software:
+- Sufficient disk storage in your instance to accommodate the docker images and LLMs under test.
-o	Ubuntu 22.04.4 LTS image
+- Ubuntu 22.04 LTS image

-•	Accounts and Access:
-o	A Hugging Face account with a read-only API token (for downloading models). o	Alternatively, models copied locally to the instance under test

 ## Install ROCm
 The example below outlines the steps for installing the latest available public AMD ROCm release, in this case, ROCm 6.3.2.